scottballenger/wordtl/README.md

 # wordtl

-`wordtl` is a `tool` that allows `anyone` to `help them solve a wordle`.
+`wordtl` is a `tool` that allows `anyone` to `help them solve a wordle` or guess a word from a dictionary.

+`wordtl` includes the wordle list (5 letter words) from https://www.nytimes.com/games/wordle/index.html that is stored in this repo.
+Optionally, `wordtl` can read a word file (an ASCII text file with one word per line) to use as its dictionary.

+## Use Cases
+`wordtl` is a powerful search engine that provides answers for finding a word in a dictionary of words with the same nuber of letters.

+### Default Settings
+The default settings in `wordtl` is to play today's wordle. `wordtl` will prompt the user along if no paramters are specified.
+With no parameters, `wordtl` will give the `Next Guess` and prompt the user to make a `Geuss`.

+### Guess
+Invoke `wordtl` with a guess for the wordle or chosen word in the dictionary. `wordtl` will identify which letters match with solution and provide you with answers to narrow the remaining choices.
+This is accomplished with `-g <guess>` flag.

+### Next Guess
-Invoke `wordtl` with possibilites to help you find a list of words that meet your criteria.
+Invoke `wordtl` with search parameters to help you find a list of words that meet your criteria.
 For example:
 - What is a list of 5 letter words that have:
   - "T" as the first letter, and
   - "R" is not in postion 2,
   - "IES" are excluded.

-`wordtl` includes the wordle list (5 letter words) from https://www.nytimes.com/games/wordle/index.html that is stored in this repo.
+### Solve
+Invoke `wordtl` to automatically makes guesses by using the `Guess` and `Next Guess` functionality to solve the wordle or chosen word in the dictionary.
+This is accomplished with `-a` flag.

 ## Prerequisites